XVertNet: Unsupervised Contrast Enhancement of Vertebral Structures with Dynamic Self-Tuning Guidance and Multi-Stage Analysis: The Proposed Method

-Various auxiliary guidance techniques, such as independent guidance branches \cite{Ma2020, Lai2017} and sub-networks \cite{Lyu2019}, have been proposed for improving the performance of learning architectures.
-These approaches involve external knowledge or auxiliary networks, which increase computational costs and require additional hyper-parameters tweaking.
-In contrast, our proposed guidance layer is directly embedded in the decoder module and does not require knowledge distillation or external guidance.
-During the downsampling process in the encoder module, high-frequency image information is lost, makes it challenging to complete the missing details.
-To address this issue, we proposed a guidance layer (Figure \ref{fig4}(b)) that gradually upsamples during the decoding path (Figure \ref{fig4}(a)).
-After each training step, the guidance layer is updated with a more detailed information derived from the improved input, leading to greater accuracy in upsampling and specifically focusing on the spinal column vertebrae.
-The guidance layer is composed of a Leaky Rectified Linear Unit (LeakyReLU) activation function, a convolution layer for detailed feature extraction, and a max pooling layer for adjusting the spatial size of the layer to match the network dimensions.
-An embedded guidance layer is designed to be an integral part of the main network and is trained jointly with the other layers.
-This means that the guidance layer can directly influence the activation patterns of the other layers, allowing it to modulate the information flow and representation within the network.
-As a result, the guidance layer can help to preserve information by providing additional constraints and regularization that encourage the model to learn more structured and informative representations.
+Our embedded GL is designed as an integral part of the main network and is trained jointly with the other layers.
+This implies that the GL can directly influence the activation patterns of the other layers, allowing it to modulate the information flow and representation within the network.
+As a result, the GL can help preserve information by providing additional constraints such as spatial consistency, structural regularization, and contrast enhancement and regularization that encourage the model to learn more structured and informative representations.

-Ultimately, the guidance layer is combined with the upsampled convolution layers, wherein each layer assigns a weight based on the empirically determined parameters $\beta = 0.6$ and $1 - \beta = 0.4$.
-This weighting scheme effectively highlights the relevance of the detail layer, while simultaneously preserving the salient features of the convolutional layer.